pangyijiang/path-planning-in-3D-env/README.md

 # A subAlgorithm: find all the points inside the four given points
 The method is described below.
 <img src="4pints.png" width="auto" >

+Note: sort the vertices with angle of vector (center-vertex)